rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 Many of our services follow a utility pricing model and are billed for hourly usage each month on the anniversary date of the account creation.
-Charges on invoices are based on service usage since the last invoice date.
-Details about our product pricing are located on our [Cloud Pricing Page](https://www.rackspace.com/cloud/public-pricing/).
+Charges on invoices are based on service usage since the last invoice date, and you can find details about our product pricing on our [Cloud Pricing Page](https://www.rackspace.com/cloud/public-pricing/).

 {{</ accordion >}}